jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 In the above screenshot, ABP and HTTPSB were set to use [_EasyList without element hiding_](https://easylist-downloads.adblockplus.org/easylist_noelemhide.txt) and [_EasyPrivacy_](https://easylist-downloads.adblockplus.org/easyprivacy.txt).
 So-called "acceptable ads" was disabled in ABP.

-Now, HTTPSB had _over 56,000 blocked hosts_ as matrix-filtering rules (those rules are enabled out-of-the-box), and still, HTTPSB runs much leaner than ABP.
+Now, HTTPSB had _an extra 56,000+ blocked hosts_ as matrix-filtering rules (those rules are enabled out-of-the-box), and still, HTTPSB runs much leaner than ABP.

 The test was run on Google Chrome 34 for Linux, on Linux Mint 16 64-bit.